Drug Interactions between itraconazole and Vitamin C

 Interactions between your drugs

-There were no interactions found in our database between itraconazole and Vitamin C - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between itraconazole and Vitamin C. This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Itraconazole is in the drug class azole antifungals.